Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon RX 5500 should in theory be a lot better than the GeForce GTX 750 overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 5500 should be 187% quicker than the GeForce GTX 750 overall, due to its greater data rate. (explain)

-Texel RateThe Radeon RX 5500 should be quite a bit (more or less 350%) better at AF than the GeForce GTX 750. (explain)
+Texel RateThe Radeon RX 5500 will be much (approximately 350%) more effective at AF than the GeForce GTX 750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison